Here are some of the ways to measure the success of an IPO.

-- A large, growing addressable market
+- A large, growing TAM or total addressable market.

-- A unique and differentiated business model
+- A differentiated business model and track record of success.

-- Strong margins and cash flow generation
+- Strong margins, cash flow generation and a path to profitability.

-- An experienced, “public company-ready” management team
+- An experienced, “public company ready” management team.

-- Robust financial, operational and compliance controls
+- Robust financial, operational and compliance controls supporting KPI reporting.

-- Robust IPO project management timeline from an experienced advisor
+- Robust IPO project management.

 Preparation is the secret to success